Zina Saro-Wiwa: Video art

 In 2011, Saro-Wiwa went on to make Sarogua Mourning, a video installation that confronted her own inability to mourn her father's public death.
-For Sarogua Mourning Saro-Wiwa shaved her head and attempted a mourning performance for her camera.
-The piece was first shown at Stevenson Gallery, Cape Town and is currently on show at The Pulitzer Foundation in St Louis as part of The Progress of Love exhibition.
+For Sarogua Mourning, she shaved her head and attempted a mourning performance for her camera.
+The piece was first shown at Stevenson Gallery, Cape Town, and is currently on show at The Pulitzer Foundation in St Louis as part of The Progress of Love exhibition.

 In 2012, Saro-Wiwa was commissioned by The Menil Collection to make a piece of work addressing the issue of love in Africa for the exhibition The Progress of Love.
 Saro-Wiwa created the project Eaten by the Heart, a video installation and documentary project exploring love performances and heartbreak among Africans and African Diasporans.
 The first stage of this project features three online documentary shorts and a 62-minute video installation featuring twelve pairs of African/African diasporic couples kissing for between four and seven minutes each.
 The installation is currently on display at the Menil Collection.

 Music video

-In 2012 Saro-Wiwa shot and edited her first music video.
+In 2012, Saro-Wiwa shot and edited her first music video.
 "Dindi", a bossa nova and jazz classic written by Antonio Carlos Jobim, was performed by the São Paulo-based American jazz singer Alissa Sanders.

 Writing

-In 2008 Saro-Wiwa was commissioned to write an essay about the Nollywood industry, titled "No Turning Back", for South African photographer Pieter Hugo's monograph Nollywood (published by Prestel).
+In 2008, Saro-Wiwa was commissioned to write an essay about the Nollywood industry, titled "No Turning Back", for South African photographer Pieter Hugo's monograph Nollywood (published by Prestel).

-Her short story "Lola of the Red Oil", based loosely on Saro-Wiwa's experiences as a lone teen traveller in Bahia, Brazil, was excerpted in a book for Riflemaker Gallery's 2008 "Voodoo" exhibition.
+Her short story "Lola of the Red Oil", based loosely on Saro-Wiwa's experiences as a lone teen traveller in Bahia, Brazil, was excerpted in a book for Riflemaker Gallery's 2008 Voodoo exhibition.

 Saro-Wiwa's short story "His Eyes Were Shining Like a Child" was published by Sable LitMag in 2009.